 Just a few months ago we decided to become a one-car household.
 We sold both of our cars and bought a used car that suited our needs (Well…. that mostly suited my need to fit large pieces of furniture that I find on the Craigslist FREE section.
 Ha! ).
 Living in D.C. means we barely use our cars during the week since we take the bus and metro to work.
 Our cars would sit for days at a time without being used.
 Remember when I said we were trying to get out the rat race ASAP?
 This is one of those things we decided to do to get closer to that goal.
 Now we’ve cut our maintenance, and insurance costs, and we got some cash for selling our cars.
 What’s even better is- we used the cash to invest back into our rental property!
 When it comes to cutting back on monthly bills, think outside of the box!
 Perhaps you can get rid of cable, downgrade your phone bill, or pack your lunch during the week.
 Don’t be afraid to make small sacrifices today, that will put you in a better financial situation tomorrow!

 Owning a home, investing, saving and traveling the world are all within reach and you do not have to sacrifice one for the other!
 If you have any questions, or just want to say hello, our email is: firstname.lastname@example.org

-Kendra is an Economist by day and the owner of Aisle Always Love by night.
+Kendra is an Economist by day and the owner of The Key Resource , a real estate investment resource site.
 In her spare time you can find her thrifting, conquering a new DIY project or baking some gluten-free goodies.
 Kendra was born and raised in Virginia and now resides in D.C. with her husband Reggie.